Aryan8953/House-price-prediction-project/README.md

-# 🏠 House Price Prediction using Machine Learnin
+# 🏠 House Price Prediction

-A Machine Learning web application that predicts house prices based on the area (in square meters).
+A Machine Learning project that predicts house prices based on the area (sq ft) using Linear regression and localy hosted using Streamlit.

 ---